1) Coffee is

 d) Gangetic Plains

-47) Block Pagoda is
+47) Block Pagoda is found at:

 a) Khajuraho